 Section 3 – Treasurer

-Shall keep an accurate record of monies received and disbursed; showing specifically for what account collected and for what expenses disbursed.
+Shall keep an accurate record of monies received and disbursed; showing specifically for which account(s) collected and for the expenses disbursed.

 Shall give a detailed account of all monies received and disbursed at each meeting as well as a yearly report at the annual meeting.

-Shall deposit all monies belonging to the Association in a bank in the name of Mount Joy Sportsmen’s Association Inc. subject to withdrawal by the Association check, signed by the President, Vice President, Financial Secretary or Treasurer when properly authorized by the Association.
+Shall deposit all monies belonging to the Association in a bank in the name of Mount Joy Sportsmen’s Association Inc. subject to withdrawal by the Association check, signed by the President, Vice President, Membership Secretary or Treasurer when properly authorized by the Association.

 Shall also attend to all other matters coming under the jurisdiction of the office.